CarH/ConcurrentProgrammingFinalProject/README.md

 #ProgConc / Parallel Programming
-This directory refers to the final assignment of the Parallel Programming course.
+This directory refers to the final assignment of the Parallel Programming discipline.